gpl-gowthamchand/LanguageBridge/README.md

 # LanguageBridge

 LanguageBridge is a multilingual translation web application that supports text translation, speech-to-text, text-to-speech, and file import/export.
-This project was developed as part of my final year project, leveraging tools like ChatGPT and GitHub Copilot for assistance.
+This project was developed after my final year project, "Machine Translation Using Pretrained mBART," and was inspired by that work.
+I leveraged tools like ChatGPT and GitHub Copilot for assistance during development.

 ---